Code-Institute-Submissions/redfox_studios/TESTING.md

 ### Debug false

-* When environ variable debug is turned false (for production), static files do not work in the local server (Github), however, all functionality works in the deployed version on Heroku
+* When environ variable debug is turned false (for production), static files do not work in the local server (Github), however, all functionality works in the deployed version on Heroku.
+In looking at both the Slack CI channel and StackOverflow this is not an uncommon problem and if the page is worked on in a development scenario in the future the debug can be changed back to True.